MatadorProBr/BetterCrewLink-FAQ/README.md

 **BE AWARE THIS IS AN UNOFFICAL FORK OF CREWLINK**

+**WARNING: This is a unofficial FAQ of BetterCrewLink but everything here was taken from GitHub and Discord and some that I discovered and put, I'm just a fan of the project.**

  - For problems with this fork, you can send a message on the Discord (ThaGuus#2140 - owner and developer of BetterCrewLink), using [GitHub Issues](https://github.com/OhMyGuus/BetterCrewLink/issues) or [joining Discord](https://discord.gg/qDqTzvj4SH) and we will do our best to resolve it, do not ask for help from the official CrewLink server, as this is a fork unofficial and they will not support you, just use these three methods above if you need any help.

  - To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>